Alphamoris/CLI_chatbot/README.md

 The application collects feedback in two ways:

-1. **Exit Feedback**: When you exit the chat, you'll be prompted for a review and rating
-2. **Natural Conversation**: The app can detect feedback mentioned casually during conversation (e.g., "I'd give this chat a 4/5" or "This has been a 5-star experience")
+1. **During Conversation**: The app detects feedback mentioned casually during conversation (e.g., "I'd give this chat a 4/5" or "This has been a 5-star experience")

+2. **When Exiting**: Upon detecting exit intent, the bot directly asks for feedback in a natural way:
+   - Users can provide both review and rating in a single natural language response
+   - The system intelligently extracts the rating from the review text
+   - If no rating is found, it will ask specifically for a rating

 All feedback is saved to `data/feedback.txt` with timestamps and chat session IDs.